Learn About LIHEAP in Hawaii

 If you need utility assistance and you are either struggling to keep up with utility costs or if you have received a disconnect notice from your utility company, it is imperative that you review the eligibility requirements and application processes for this program.

-Types of LIHEAP Energy Assistance in Hawaii
+Learn About Types of LIHEAP Energy Assistance in Hawaii

 Energy and heating assistance is provided in Hawaii in order to protect the welfare and health of low income citizens throughout the islands, especially those that are most vulnerable such as individuals with disabilities, young children and senior citizens.
 This low income home energy assistance program provides two types of assistance programs, the ECI program and the EC program.